ohpxho/md-vault/books/Inside The Machine/fleeting.md

 ## Basic Computing Concepts - Chapter 1

-`In a nutshell, a computer is a device that reads, modifies, and writes sequences of nkmbers.
+`In a nutshell, a computer is a device that reads, modifies, and writes sequences of numbers.
 These three function-read, modify, and write- are the three most fundamental function that a computer performs, and all of the machines components are designed to aid in carrying them out.`

 ### 3 key components of a computer